-- Using a topographic map or satellite image as a base map, locate Brewongle and identify surrounding natural environmental features. - Collate data from your in-depth study into a table to summarise your findings. - Create flowcharts to demonstrate your understanding of the ways the environment influences people and places. - Assemble and annotate photographs to provide a visual representation of the site.
-Analyse and label interconnections. - Develop consequences charts to explain human impacts (positive and negative).
-Show the impacts on Google Tour Builder.
-Use photos taken on the day to match parts of the tracks we walked. - Use a T-chart to represent data on advantages and disadvantages of population increases in Northwest Sydney. - Construct a flow chart or concept map to explain the role of government, and other major stakeholders in sustainably developing Northwest Sydney and protecting our nature reserves. - Conduct a search for Brewongle EEC on the Rural Fire Service Bushfire Prone Land Tool.
-Discuss how the results will change with seasons throughout the year.
+- Using a topographic map or satellite image as a base map, locate Brewongle and identify and label surrounding human and natural features. - Collate data from your in-depth study into a table to summarise your findings. - Create flowcharts to demonstrate your understanding of the ways the environment influences people and places. - Assemble and annotate photographs to provide a visual representation of the site.
+Analyse and label interconnections. - Develop consequences charts to explain human impacts (positive and negative). - Use a T-chart to represent data on advantages and disadvantages of population increases in Northwest Sydney. - Construct a flow chart or concept map to explain the role of government, and other major stakeholders in sustainably developing Northwest Sydney and protecting our nature reserves.